 - “Procurement of IT Services: RFP vs. RFSP” (client workshops)

 - “Key Issues in IT Services Agreements” (client workshops)

 - “Outsourcing Contract Outline – Key Terms and Conditions” (client workshop)

 - “Privacy and Employment Issues,” SAHO Annual Conference (2007)

-- One of the Best Lawyers in Canada – Health Care Law, Information Technology Law, Technology Law (since 2011)
+- Recognized in Best Lawyers, Health Care Law, Information Technology Law, Technology Law (since 2011)

 - Leading Lawyer, Computer and IT Law, Technology, Canadian Legal Lexpert Directory